kobylynskyi/graphql-java-codegen/README.md

 [![SonarCloud Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=kobylynskyi_graphql-java-codegen&metric=vulnerabilities)](https://sonarcloud.io/component_measures/metric/security_rating/list?id=kobylynskyi_graphql-java-codegen)

-GraphQL Java Codegen makes it easy to make your Java application to follow a schema-first approach.
+GraphQL Java Codegen makes it easy to make your Java application to follow a schema-first approach whether it is a server or client application.

 Following classes can be generated based on your GraphQL schema:
 * Interfaces for GraphQL queries, mutations and subscriptions.